Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Distribution-valued functionals and contraction maps

+\end{definition} Note that the expression in \eqref{Eq: D} is a convergent integral, since by Definition \ref{Def: multilocal functional} $supp\langle F^{(1,1)}(\psi,\tilde{\psi}),f\rangle\subset supp(f)$.
 The following standard result justifies out statement that $\Gamma_\Theta$ is a deformation of the algebraic structure induces by the multilocal product.
 We refer the reader to \cite{dappiaggi2020algebra, dappiaggi2022microlocal} for the proof, that relies on the exponential form of the deformation. \begin{proposition} Let us introduce the space

 Then, $\mathcal{F}_\Theta(\R,\mathsf{T}')$ forms an associative algebra if endowed with the product $\star_\Theta:\mathcal{F}_\Theta(\R,\mathsf{T}')\times \mathcal{F}_\Theta(\R,\mathsf{T}')\to \mathcal{F}_\Theta(\R,\mathsf{T}')$ implicitely defined via the identity